Piping and plumbing fitting: Soldering

-Brazing

 Welding

 The welding of metals differs from soldering and brazing in that the joint is made without adding a lower-melting-point material (e.g. solder); instead, the pipe or tubing material is partially melted, and the fitting and piping are directly fused.
 This generally requires piping and fitting to be the same (or compatible) material.
 Skill is required to melt the joint sufficiently to ensure good fusion while not deforming or damaging the joined pieces.

 Properly welded joints are considered reliable and durable.
 Pipe welding is often performed by specially licensed workers whose skills are retested periodically.
 For critical applications, every joint is tested with nondestructive methods.
 Because of the skills required, welded pipe joints are usually restricted to high-performance applications such as shipbuilding, and in chemical and nuclear reactors.

 Adequate ventilation is essential to remove metal fumes from welding operations, and personal protective equipment must be worn.
 Because the high temperatures during welding can often generate intense ultraviolet light, dark goggles or full face shields must be used to protect the eyes.
 Precautions must also be taken to avoid fires caused by stray sparks and hot welding debris.